-- The depth of the pool ranges from two feet to 4 - 6 inches and has rails to hold on to on either side.
+- The depth of the pool ranges from 2 to 4 ½ feet deep, and has rails to hold on to on either side.

 - A lock to secure your personal items if you intend to use a locker.
 You may also bring a bag out to the pool deck, if you prefer.

-Lymphedema is a disorder in which the lymphatic fluid does move the fluid through the body properly.
+Lymphedema is a disorder in which the lymphatic system does not move protein-rich fluid called lymph through the body properly.
 This can result in swelling and/or increased limb size.
-Lymphedema therapy by a Certified Lymphedema Therapist (CLT) can help reduce risk of pain, decreased mobility and infection risk associated with this condition.
+Lymphedema therapy by a certified lymphedema therapist (CLT) can help reduce risk of pain, decreased mobility and infection risk associated with this condition.

 - Diagnosis of primary lymphedema.